bigcartel/dugway/README.md

     dugway create mytheme

 This will create a new directory named *mytheme* that contains a few configuration files and a starter theme to get you going.
+Here's what it looks like:

+    mytheme
+    ├── source
+    │   ├── images
+    │   │   └── all image files for your theme
+    │   ├── javascripts
+    │   │   └── all JavaScript files for your theme
+    │   ├── stylesheets
+    │   │   └── all CSS files for your theme
+    │   ├── cart.html
+    │   ├── checkout.html
+    │   ├── contact.html
+    │   ├── home.html
+    │   ├── layout.html
+    │   ├── maintenance.html
+    │   ├── product.html
+    │   ├── products.html
+    │   ├── screenshot.jpg
+    │   ├── scripts.js
+    │   ├── settings.json
+    │   ├── styles.css
+    │   └── success.html
+    ├── config.ru
+    └── Gemfile

 ## Developing your theme